The Unbearable Slowness of Being: Why do we live at 10 bits/s?: Constraints on the speed of cognition

 \subsection{Complexity bottleneck}

-Psychological treatments of this subject have invoked a number of metaphors for the serial nature of human cognition, such as ``single channel operation''~\citep{welford_single-channel_1967}, ``attentional bottleneck''~\citep{broadbent_perception_1958}, and ``limited processing resources''~\citep{norman_data-limited_1975}.
+Psychological treatments of this subject have invoked a number of metaphors for the serial nature of human cognition, such as ``single channel operation''~\citep{welford_single-channel_1967}, ``attentional bottleneck''~\citep{broadbent_perception_1958,zhaoping_peripheral_2023}, and ``limited processing resources''~\citep{norman_data-limited_1975}.
 These narratives share a common framework: Sensory systems collect high-dimensional signals at a high rate with many pathways operating in parallel.
 After considerable filtering and reduction, these signals must compete for some central neural resource, where goals, emotions, memory, and sensory data are combined into low-dimensional decisions.
 This central neural resource can only execute its functions in series, which constrains the low throughput.
 But these are not explanations unless one specifies the identity of that limiting neural resource, and to date there aren't any convincing proposals.

 The types of cognitive functions that have been associated with the attentional bottleneck do not seem to place high demands on neural hardware.
 We know this from explicit simulations of neural circuits.
-For example, \citet{wang_decision_2008} built a realistic circuit model of decision-making that replicates many of the phenomena observed in perceptual psychophysics experiments on macaques.
+For example, Wang~\citep{wang_decision_2008} built a realistic circuit model of decision-making that replicates many of the phenomena observed in perceptual psychophysics experiments on macaques.
 The circuit contains just 2000 integrate-and-fire neurons, and there is no reason to think that this is a lower limit.
 Hundreds of these decision-making modules would fit into just one square millimeter of cortex.

 A much more demanding cognitive task is image recognition.
-A neural network model called AlexNet was trained to classify about 1 million photographs into 1000 object categories~\citep{krizhevsky_imagenet_2012,rawat_deep_2017}.
+A neural network model called AlexNet was trained to classify about 1 million photographs into 1000 object categories~\citep{krizhevsky_imagenet_2012,hunsberger_spiking_2015,rawat_deep_2017}.
 That means extracting 10 bits from an image with 1.2 million bits.
 This network used 650,000 neurons, the equivalent of just a few square millimeters of cortex.
-Again, it was not designed to minimize the number of units. \footnote{For an implementation with integrate-and-fire units, see \cite{hunsberger_spiking_2015}.} It is difficult to see why we should not have many of these networks running in parallel, rather than a single central pathway for image recognition.
+Again, it was not designed to minimize the number of units.
+It is difficult to see why we should not have many of these networks running in parallel, rather than a single central pathway for image recognition.